 Students can rent kitchen supplies to use during the year.
 Students can choose to live in a double or triple room.
 Some rooms have a loft at the top of the room.
 Students are encouraged to live with an international student.

 Money and Banking

-Living in Europe for four months can be very expensive.
-It seems that most students who studied in the spring 2012 semester spent from $4,000–$7,500.
+Living in Europe for ten months can very expensive.
+It seems that most students who studied in the Spring 2015 semester spent from $500-$9000.
 It is very important that students are conscious of their money from the very first week.
 It is easy to not think about it until they realize that they have gone through half of their budget in the first month.
-The Leuven program includes some meals while on trips, so that does help with controlling costs.
+The Leuven program includes some meals while on trips and dinners, so that does help controlling costs.

 Drawbacks to Plastic